Environmental Protection Agency (EPA).

 iv.
 Anticipated residue and PCT information.
 EPA did not use anticipated residue or PCT information in the dietary assessment for prometryn.
 Tolerance level residues and 100 PCT were assumed for all food commodities.

 Modeled estimates of drinking water concentrations were directly entered into the dietary exposure model.
-The water concentration values of 377.4 ppb and 157.9 ppb were used to assess the contribution of drinking water for the acute and chronic dietary risk assessments, respectively.
+For the chronic dietary risk assessment, the water concentration of value 433 ppb was used to assess the contribution to drinking water.

 4. Cumulative effects from substances with a common mechanism of toxicity.
 Section 408(b)(2)(D)(v) of FFDCA requires that, when considering whether to establish, modify, or revoke a tolerance, the Agency consider “available information” concerning the cumulative effects of a particular pesticide's residues and “other substances that have a common mechanism of toxicity.”

-Prometryn is a triazine, and certain triazine pesticides were identified as a common mechanism group (CMG) by EPA in a 2002 paper entitled, “The Grouping of a Series of Triazine Pesticides Based on a Common Mechanism of Toxicity.”
-However, prometryn was excluded from the triazine CMG because it does not share the toxicity profile of the CMG triazines.
-Therefore, for the purposes of this action, EPA is assuming that prometryn does not have a common mechanism of toxicity with other substances, and prometryn does not produce a toxic metabolite known to be produced by other substances.
-For information regarding EPA's efforts to determine which substances have a common mechanism of toxicity and to evaluate the cumulative effects of such substances, see EPA's Web site at http://www.epa.gov/pesticides/cumulative.
+EPA has not found prometryn to share a common mechanism of toxicity with any other substances, and prometryn does not appear to produce a toxic metabolite produced by other substances.
+For the purposes of this tolerance action, therefore, EPA has assumed that prometryn does not have a common mechanism of toxicity with other substances.
+For information regarding EPA's efforts to determine which chemicals have a common mechanism of toxicity and to evaluate the cumulative effects of such chemicals, see EPA's Web site at http://www2.epa.gov/pesticide-science-and-assessing-pesticide-risks/cumulative-assessment-risk-pesticides.

 D. Safety Factor for Infants and Children